fnproject/tutorials/JavaFDKIntroduction/README.md

 Updating route /javafn using image fndemouser/javafn:0.0.2...
 ```

 Review the last line of the deploy output.
-When deployed a function
+When deployed a function's
-it's Docker image is associated with the route specified in the
+Docker image is associated with the route specified in the
 `func.yaml` which defaults to the containing directory name.
 In this
 case the route is `/javafn`.